Skip to main content

 The daemon binds locally and reads your committed context (semantics, knowledge, contracts):

-See canonic mcp for the full flag reference, including --http for a background daemon on a fixed host/port.
+See canonic mcp for the full flag reference, including --transport http for a background daemon on a fixed host/port.

 2. Register canonic in your client’s MCP config